jeremyreeder/gridscout/docs/_posts/2020-06-03-which-bends-hold-best.md

 The Simple-Simon-crossover bend is my own creation.
 In this test it outperformed the Simple-Simon-over, on which it is based, by 23%.
 Since it's no harder to tie, this is a satisfying discovery.
+But it still can't compete with the security of the Simple-Simon-under, so I'll stick with that.

 ### Simple-Simon-crossover bend